marcnol/pyHiM/docs/source/user_guide/script.md

 		Default: 8
 ```

-## postProcessing
+## Matrix post-processing scripts

 ### processHiMmatrix.py

 This script performs the post-processing of one or more previously pyHiM-analysed datasets, defined in folders2Load.json file.

 It performs the following operations:
+- Merges datasets from different experiments.

-* Calculates and plots ensemble pairwise distance (PWD) matrix.
+- Calculates and plots ensemble pairwise distance (PWD) matrix.
-* Calculates and plots the inverse of the PWD matrix.
+- Calculates and plots the inverse of the PWD matrix.
-* Calculates and plots the contact probability matrix for each dataset.
+- Calculates and plots the contact probability matrix for each dataset.
-* Calculates and plots the ensemble contact probability matrix.
+- Calculates and plots the ensemble contact probability matrix.
-* Calcualtes and plots the ensemble 3-way contact probability matrix, for the set of anchors defined in folders2Load.json file.
+- Calcualtes and plots the ensemble 3-way contact probability matrix, for the set of anchors defined in folders2Load.json file.
-* Optional: Read MATLAB single-cell PWD matrices, and perform all previous operations.
+- Optional: Read MATLAB single-cell PWD matrices, and perform all previous operations.

 ```
 Usage: processHiMmatrix.py [-F ROOTFOLDER] [-P PARAMETERS] [-A LABEL] [-W ACTION]